SolidTeknics Made In USA frying pan (2018).

-A friend in Australia had this shipped this to me to test.
-I am going to start this post by sharing the XRF results, and then will share a list of all the reasons I think this pan is a wonderful “Safer Choice” (from both a non-toxic perspective, a design perspective – and other reasons, too)!
+A friend in Australia had this shipped to me to test.
+I am going to start this piece off by sharing the XRF results, then I will include a list of all the reasons I think this pan is a wonderful “safer choice” (from both a non-toxic and design perspective — plus other reasons, too)!
 Please read the post in full, scrolling past each of the images.

 NOTE: I do not – yet – have an affiliate link for this company or this product.